 - Mass optimization

-Premium SEO Pack might not be cheap, but its comprehensive set of SEO features, such as image optimization, SERP monitoring, and social sharing among others, make it a must-have for SEO pros running WordPress sites.
+Premium SEO Pack might not be cheap, but its comprehensive set of SEO features, such as image optimization plugins, SERP monitoring, and social media sharing among others, make it a must-have for SEO pros running WordPress sites.

 You can also install the light version, which has limited modules but should be enough if you want a preview of how the plugin works.